-While one treatment center may be perfectly suitable for one user seeking recovery, another is often better suited for the next person.
+While one treatment center may be perfectly suitable for one user seeking recovery, another is often better suited for the next person and thus, the best drug rehab for that individual.

 The reason has largely to do with the duration and types of treatment provided by various facilities.
-Recovery from drug or alcohol dependency usually requires a detoxification stage followed by in-patient, longer term care.
+Recovery from drug or alcohol dependency usually requires a detoxification stage followed by inpatient, long-term care.
 In other cases, recovery may be sought through outpatient arrangements.

 Recovery and treatment protocols are not a “one size fits all” situation.
 A person’s specific progress and outcomes will vary with: